Texas Medical Center

 Want to learn more?
 Engage in life science educational activities in policy, ethics, medicine and spirituality, nutrition, scientific breakthroughs, new discoveries and much more through the academic institutions that teach more than 30,000 students each year.
-In fact, there are 3 medical schools, 6 nursing schools, two full universities, two pharmacy schools a community college and even a high school that focuses on the life sciences!
+In fact, there are four medical schools, eight nursing schools, two full universities, two pharmacy schools a community college and even a high school that focuses on the life sciences!
 You can attend one or more of the thousands of educational seminars that are available through the various institutions at the Texas Medical Center.
 Click here for a partial calendar of events.

 Between appointments at the TMC, patients and guests will find plenty to do, all within minutes of the world’s largest medical complex.
 Read on for the area’s tried and true favorites.